Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

   );
   const partitionIds = await client.getPartitionIds();

+  // In this sample, we use the position of earliest available event to start from
+  // Other common options to configure would be `maxBatchSize` and `maxWaitTimeInSeconds` const subscriptionOptions = {
+    startPosition: earliestEventPosition,
+  };

   const subscription = client.subscribe(partitionIds[0], {
     processEvents: (events, context) => {
       // event processing code goes here